MThorpester/Wildfire-Detection/README.md

 # Wildfire-Detection
-Most of the 650 traditional California fire watchtowers, manned by human wildfire lookouts, have been replaced over the last few decades by a combination of technology and remote monitoring.
-The [ALERT Wildfire consortium](http://www.alertwildfire.org/  "ALERT Wildfire website") has a network of over 800 pan-tilt-zoom (PTZ) cameras that are monitored by firefighters and the general public to detect wildfire ignition, verify & locate reported fires, and monitor wildfire behavior.<br> This project explores the possibility of automating the early detection of wildfires.
-To do so, it creates a prototype that uses a convolutional neural network (CNN) to monitor PTZ fire camera images from ALERT Wildfire in real-time and automatically detect the small smoke plumes that typically signal an ignition event. <br>The prototype uses:
+ The [ALERT Wildfire consortium](http://www.alertwildfire.org/  "ALERT Wildfire website") has a network of over 800 pan-tilt-zoom (PTZ) cameras that are monitored by firefighters and the general public to detect wildfire ignition, verify & locate reported fires, and monitor wildfire behavior.<br> This project explores the possibility of automating the early detection of wildfires using these cameras.
+To do so, it creates a prototype that uses a convolutional neural network (CNN) to monitor PTZ fire camera images from ALERT Wildfire in real-time and automatically detect the small smoke plumes that typically signal an ignition event. <br><br>
+**Prototype:**
+The prototype uses:
 - Keras-Tensorflow, Python, Pillow and OpenCV and to create and train the convolutional neural net,
-- Javascript, Bootstrap, HTML and CSS to create a web application that displays camera images and the results of model evaluation
+- Javascript, Bootstrap, D3.js, HTML and CSS to create a web application that displays camera images and the results of model evaluation
-- Flask, Python, Pillow & OpenCV to create an server-side application that scrapes full-size camera images, splits them up into 299x299 subimages, and passes these subimages to the model for classification.
+- Flask, Python, Pillow & OpenCV to create a server-side application that scrapes or reads full-size camera images, splits them up into 299x299 subimages, and passes these subimages to the model for classification.
 It serves up requests for image classification via a Flask API.

 <br>  It also evaluates some historical fire sequences for demonstration purposes.
-The prototype can be accessed [here](http://35.193.188.227/ "California Wildfire Dashboard").
-UPDATE LINK!
+The prototype can be accessed on the Wildfire Detection tab [here](http://35.193.188.227/ "California Wildfire Dashboard").

 **Findings**: Based on initial results with this prototype, we conclude that it is definitely a direction worth further exploration!
 The current version of the neural net classifies subimages with a 94.66% true accuracy rate.
 It produces false negatives (incorrectly classifying early signs of wildfire) only 0.37% of the time, while it produces false postives (incorrectly classifying images that contain no clear sign of an ignition event) 4.97% of the time.
 We have created a new dataset of 35,000 images to improve the false positive rate, and plan to re-trainthe neural net with this dataset and re-evaluate our results in the future.